Motive tracks the hours. FileFlo tracks the file.

 - Your safety manager spends 10+ hrs/week on document admin

-- You want complete FMCSA compliance — logs AND files
+- You want complete FMCSA compliance, logs AND files

 Does FileFlo replace Motive (formerly KeepTruckin)?

-No — Motive and FileFlo handle different compliance functions.
+No. Motive and FileFlo handle different compliance functions.
 Motive is an ELD/telematics platform that manages hours of service, GPS tracking, dashcam safety, and driver scorecards.
 FileFlo is a compliance document management platform that handles Driver Qualification Files, expiration tracking, one-click audit packets, and multi-regulation support (FMCSA + OSHA).
 Most fleets use ELD software for real-time operations and FileFlo for the document compliance layer.
 Many FileFlo customers also use Motive.

 What does Motive's compliance offering actually include?

 Motive offers ELD hours-of-service logging, DVIR (Driver Vehicle Inspection Reports), some DQF document storage, IFTA mileage and fuel reporting, and DOT violation alerts tied to its ELD data.
 These compliance features are primarily built around what the ELD hardware generates.
-Motive's document management is supplementary to its telematics core — not purpose-built for managing complete DQFs, tracking all expiration types, or generating audit-ready documentation packages.
+Motive's document management is supplementary to its telematics core, not purpose-built for managing complete DQFs, tracking all expiration types, or generating audit-ready documentation packages.

 Is FileFlo cheaper than Motive?

 For document compliance management specifically, yes.
 Motive pricing is per-vehicle-per-month ($35–$50/vehicle/mo for the full platform) on annual contracts, plus ELD hardware costs ($150–$200 per vehicle).
 A 20-truck fleet typically pays $10,000–$18,000/year for Motive.
-FileFlo is $299/month flat (all document types, unlimited users) on a month-to-month basis — no hardware, no per-vehicle fees, no annual contract.
+FileFlo is $299/month flat (all document types, unlimited users) on a month-to-month basis, with no hardware, no per-vehicle fees, no annual contract.

 Do fleets with Motive still need FileFlo?

-Many do — specifically for: (1) complete DQF management including pre-employment docs, previous employer verifications, and annual reviews that aren't ELD-generated; (2) CDL and medical certificate expiration tracking across all document types; (3) one-click audit packet generation for FMCSA audits; (4) OSHA compliance documentation if they have shop or yard operations; (5) document storage for non-ELD records like training certifications and safety program documentation.
+Many do, specifically for: (1) complete DQF management including pre-employment docs, previous employer verifications, and annual reviews that aren't ELD-generated; (2) CDL and medical certificate expiration tracking across all document types; (3) one-click audit packet generation for FMCSA audits; (4) OSHA compliance documentation if they have shop or yard operations; (5) document storage for non-ELD records like training certifications and safety program documentation.

 Can FileFlo and Motive be used together?

-Yes — this is actually a common setup.
+Yes.
+This is actually a common setup.
 Motive handles real-time ELD/HOS compliance and telematics.
 FileFlo handles the compliance document layer: DQF completeness, expiration alerts, audit packet generation, and OSHA documentation.
-They operate independently — you upload documents to FileFlo via web, mobile, or email; Motive collects ELD data from the in-cab hardware.
+They operate independently: you upload documents to FileFlo via web, mobile, or email; Motive collects ELD data from the in-cab hardware.
 Native integrations between the two platforms are on FileFlo's roadmap.

 $299/mo · No hardware · Month-to-month · No implementation fees